Dominion of New Zealand: Effect and reception

 … the change of title, for which there had been no demand, produced little public interest.
 It was largely regarded as Ward's personal show … it was merely cosmetic.

 According to Dame Silvia Cartwright, 18th Governor-General of New Zealand, in a 2001 speech:

 This event passed relatively unheralded.
 It attracted little comment.
 This illustrates that what may appear as a constitutional landmark, particularly from this point in time needs to be seen in its context.
 And so, although new Letters Patent and Royal Instructions were issued in 1907, and the requirement to reserve certain classes of Bill for His Majesty's pleasure was omitted, New Zealand certainly didn't embrace dominion status with the vigour of a young nation intent on independence.

 The national flag, depicting the British Union Flag, remained the same.
 Until 1911 New Zealand used the royal coat of arms of the United Kingdom on all official documents and public buildings, but following its new status a new coat of arms for New Zealand was designed.
 A royal warrant granting armorial ensigns and supports was issued on 26 August 1911 and published in the New Zealand Gazette on 11 January 1912.

 For a further decade, until 1917, the viceroy retained the title 'governor'; letters patent were issued re-designating the viceroy as 'governor-general' (as in other dominions).
 The new title better reflected New Zealand's prestige within the British Empire.
 The 1917 letters patent constituted the office, with the officeholder described as 'Governor-General and Commander-in-Chief in and over Our Dominion of New Zealand'.

 Despite the new status, there was some apprehension in 1919 when Prime Minister Bill Massey signed the Treaty of Versailles (giving New Zealand membership of the League of Nations).
 This act was a turning point in New Zealand's diplomatic history, indicating that the dominion had a degree of control over its foreign affairs.
 Massey himself did not view it as a symbolic act and would have preferred New Zealand to maintain a deferential role within the empire.

 Dominion Day

 To mark the granting of dominion status, 26 September was declared Dominion Day.

-Today, it is observed only as a Provincial Anniversary Day holiday in South Canterbury.
-There is support in some quarters for the day to be revived as an alternative New Zealand Day, instead of renaming Waitangi Day, New Zealand's current national day.
+Today, its date remains only in the regional anniversary day of South Canterbury, held on the third Monday in September.